 Lemongrass skewers are a staple of Thai cooking in America, and these Impossible Lemongrass Skewers might just become a staple in your house.
 For this dish, we recommend a quick trip to the supermarket for two items: lemongrass and Sambal Chile Paste.
 Lemongrass is available in dried or paste form, and either is acceptable here.
 Sambal Chile Paste is a spicy paste originally from Indonesia.
 Don’t worry about buying it and using it once—this belongs in your fridge for the long-term.
 Can't find these ingredients near you?
 Don't worry—you can also find them online.

-Combining these ingredients with Impossible Burger makes for a mouth-watering combination.
+Combining these ingredients with Impossible Beef makes for a mouth-watering combination.
 And when it comes time to mix them, forego your utensils and remember that your clean, washed hands are often the most effective tools you have in your kitchen.

 (Bonus: Our peanut sauce recipe here is to die for.
 And so easy to make!)

 Check out the recipe ingredients to build your shopping list!